EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 Alternatively, C can upload the access token while executing the EDHOC protocol, by transporting the access token in the EAD_1 field of the first EDHOC message sent to the RS.
 This is further discussed in {{edhoc-exec}}, and it is shown by the example in {{example-with-optimization}}.

 In either case, following the uploading of the access token, C and the RS run the EDHOC protocol to completion, by exchanging POST requests and related responses to a dedicated EDHOC resource at the RS (see {{edhoc-exec}}).
-Once completed the EDHOC execution, C and the RS have agreed on a common secret key PRK\_OUT (see {{Section 4.1.3 of I-D.ietf-lake-edhoc}}), from which they establish an OSCORE Security Context (see {{edhoc-exec}}).
+Once completed the EDHOC execution, C and the RS have agreed on a common secret key PRK\_out (see {{Section 4.1.3 of I-D.ietf-lake-edhoc}}), from which they establish an OSCORE Security Context (see {{edhoc-exec}}).
 After that, C and the RS use the established OSCORE Security Context to protect their communications when accessing protected resources at the RS, as per the access rights specified in the access token (see {{access-rights-verif}}).

 Note that, by means of the respective authentication credentials, C and the RS are mutually authenticated once they have successfully completed the execution of the EDHOC protocol.

-As to proof-of-possession, the RS always gains knowledge that C has PRK\_OUT at the end of the successful EDHOC execution.
-Instead, C gains knowledge that the RS has PRK\_OUT either when receiving and successfully verifying the optional EDHOC message\_4 from the RS, or when successully verifying a response from the RS protected with the generated OSCORE Security Context.
+As to proof-of-possession, the RS always gains knowledge that C has PRK\_out at the end of the successful EDHOC execution.
+Instead, C gains knowledge that the RS has PRK\_out either when receiving and successfully verifying the optional EDHOC message\_4 from the RS, or when successully verifying a response from the RS protected with the generated OSCORE Security Context.

 ## C-to-RS: POST to authz-info endpoint # {#c-rs}